 Technology and Venture Initiatives & Engagement

-The Technology and Venture Initiatives & Engagement (TVIE) team is responsible for engaging a diverse audience with programs ranging from funding to educational programming and showcasing the impact of Cornell’s innovations through marketing and communication efforts.
+The Technology and Venture Initiatives & Engagement (TVIE) team is responsible for engaging a diverse audience through programs that range from funding to educational initiatives.
 TVIE coordinates the relationship with early-stage investors and angel groups, ensuring a continuous support cycle for Cornell’s IP-driven startups.

 Director, Technology and Venture Initiatives & Engagement